renatogusani/iot-19411076/README.md

 8. Click on the "Create a certificate" button to create a new certificate for the Thing.

-9.Click on the "Download" button for each of the following to download the Thing's certificate, public key, and private key:
+9. Click on the "Download" button for each of the following to download the Thing's certificate, public key, and private key:

 - Certificate: This is the certificate that your Thing will use to authenticate with AWS IoT Core.
 - Public key: This is the public key that your Thing will use to encrypt messages.